Krishap-s/Django-REST-Template/README.md

 ```
 > Note: Change the badge urls in the README to your project's current repository

+## Setup
+The `settings.py`, root URL conf and other important configuration files are located in `server\` for any further configuration

 ## Run server
 ```
 uvicorn --env-file .env server.asgi:application